John Aimers: Sexual abuse lawsuit

 In 2009, Aimers's former employer, Selwyn House, settled a class action lawsuit, which had been launched in 2006, agreeing to pay up to $5 million in damages to nearly three dozen men who claimed that they had been sexually abused between 1961 and 1991 by three former teachers – Aimers (who had taught at the school in the 1970s and coached its debating team), Leigh Seville and James P. Hill.
 As part of the settlement, the school issued a public statement which expressed "apologies and regrets to former students who have presented claims asserting any form of sexual abuse during their time at the school."

 He had been accused of making sexual advances to students while giving them drugs and alcohol, including one whom he hired as a clerk at the Monarchist League.
 Aimers denied any wrongdoing but resigned as Monarchist League chairman and signed the settlement agreement that concluded the lawsuit.

 Honours

-The International Independent Schools’ Public Speaking League awards the John Aimers Trophy to the top American speaker in its annual competition.
+The International Independent Schools' Public Speaking Championship formerly awarded the John Aimers Trophy to its highest-ranking American competitor, however, the trophy is no longer listed amongst its awards.